EricssonResearch/calvin-base/README.md

 If you could not attend the [Mobile World Congress 2016](https://www.mobileworldcongress.com) in person there is at least a teaser of what our team showed there: [Calvin smart IoT development]()

-When you have gone through the material above, read the quick start section below or go to the [wiki](https://github.com/EricssonResearch/calvin-base/wiki) for more detailed information.
+When you have gone through the material above and want to try it yourself, read the quick start section below or go to the [wiki](https://github.com/EricssonResearch/calvin-base/wiki) for more detailed information.

 ## Contact
 This is a community project that was started by a team in Ericsson Research.
 If you have any suggestions, questions, or just want to say hello, you can send an e-mail to <calvinteam@ericsson.com>.